 top of page

-Commentaries on the Fundamental Principles of Parabhairavayoga (Part 2)
+Short commentary on the Foundational Principles of Parabhairavayoga (Part 2)

 Tasmātparabhairavayogottamārthalābhe sarvadākalpo narastasya svaprakāśaniṣedhaprasaropaphalatvāt||44||

-44. Thus the limited individual is always unable to attain the final Goal of Parabhairavayoga, for he is a by-product of the process of denial of His Light.
+44. So, the limited individual is ever unable to attain the final Goal of Parabhairavayoga, because he is a byproduct of the process of denial of His Light.

 Yacca sa san niṣiddhatatprakāśe viṣaye tatsa evāndhakārasaṅkula ucyate||45||

-And (ca) since (yad) he (saḥ) is existing (san) in the realm (viṣaye) where His Light has been denied (niṣiddha-tad-prakāśe), he is said to be (tad saḥ eva…ucyate) one who is full of (saṅkulaḥ) darkness (andhakāra).
+And (ca) because (yad) he (saḥ) is existing (san) in the realm (viṣaye) where His Light has been denied (niṣiddha-tad-prakāśe), he (tad saḥ eva) is said to be (ucyate) one who is full of (saṅkulaḥ) darkness (andhakāra).

-45. And since he is existing in the realm where His Light has been denied, he is said to be one who is full of darkness.
+45. And because he is existing in the realm where His Light has been denied, he is said to be one who is full of darkness.

-And since he—the limited individual—is existing in the realm where His Light has been denied, that is, in the state where the Light of the Supreme Lord has been rejected, he is said to be one who is full of darkness.
-Although this atomic being is not fully conscious of his actions, emotions and thoughts actually, still he behaves as if he is conscious of everything in himself, and therefore, since his state looks like a ridiculous imitation of the state of the Great Lord overflowing with Consciousness and Bliss, therefore, I call him by the name of “universal laughingstock.”
+And because he —the limited individual— is existing in the realm where His Light has been denied, i.e. in the state where the Light of the Supreme Lord has been rejected, he is said to be one who is full of darkness.
+Although this atomic self is not thoroughly conscious of his actions, emotions and thoughts indeed, yet he behaves as if he were conscious of all in himself, and consequently, since his state looks like a ridiculous imitation of the state of the Great Lord teeming with Consciousness and Bliss, therefore, I call him by the name of 'universal laughingstock'.

 Prakāśaṁ vivaritumasamarthaṁ timiraṁ pratyuta prakāśastimiraṁ vivṛṇoti||46||

-Darkness (timiram) cannot (asamartham) reveal (vivaritum) the Light (prakāśam), but on the contrary (pratyuta), the Light (prakāśaḥ) reveals (vivṛṇoti) the darkness (timiram).
+Darkness (timiram) cannot (asamartham) reveal (vivaritum) Light (prakāśam), but on the contrary (pratyuta), Light (prakāśaḥ) reveals (vivṛṇoti) darkness (timiram).

 46. Darkness cannot reveal Light, but on the contrary, Light reveals darkness.

-Darkness cannot/is not capable of revealing or manifesting the Light or Splendor, but on the contrary: the Light or Splendor reveals or manifests the darkness.
-In a limited individual, the darkness crowded with ignorance is incapable of making the luminous State of Paramaśiva arise, but on the contrary, the conscious Light of Paramaśiva compassionately and very gradually makes the atomic being aware of its own darkness, and this certainly puts an end to the endless Transmigration filled with despair.
+Darkness cannot/is not able to reveal or manifest Light or Splendor, but on the contrary, Light or Splendor reveals or manifests darkness.
+In a limited individual, darkness crowded with ignorance is incapable of causing the luminous State of Paramaśiva to arise, but on the contrary, the conscious Light of Paramaśiva compassionately and very gradually makes the atomic self acquainted with his own darkness, and this certainly brings the never-ending Transmigration full of despair to an end.

 Nara etatsugamatattvārthagrahaṇaṁ kevalaṁ taddivyaprasādataḥ sambhāvyam||47||

-Understanding this simple truth about the limited individual—that is, perceiving this easy-to-understand truth about the atomic being—is possible only by His divine favor, in other words, it is possible only by Paramaśiva’s Grace.
-As I said at the beginning of the commentary on Aphorism 44, without the help of the Great Lord, who appears as an intense descent of Power—bestowal of Grace—that quickly destroys what has been created by primordial ignorance during a thousand births, the limited individual cannot advance toward Liberation, because although Paramaśiva’s Grace exists in different intensities everywhere, still His divine favor is available in great quantities—abundantly—only in:
+Understanding this simple truth about the limited individual —i.e. perceiving this easy-to-understand truth about the atomic self— is only possible by His divine favor, in other words, it is only feasible by the Grace of Paramaśiva.
+As I said at the beginning of the commentary on Aphorism 44, without the help of the Great Lord appearing as intense descent of Power -Grace bestowal- which quickly destroys what has been created by primordial ignorance during one thousand births, the limited individual cannot advance toward Liberation, because although the Grace of Paramaśiva exists in different intensities everywhere, yet His divine favor is available in large quantities -viz. abundantly- only:

-1. Presence of Śiva —who is the Self—,
+1. In the presence of Śiva —who is one's own Self—,

-3. And the human Guru, who is the personification of the Supreme Lord.
+3. And the human Guru who is the personification of the Supreme Master -Lord-.

 Buddhikalpanāmātreṇaiva janamāgantumanalametadgrahaṇam||48||

-48. This understanding cannot come to a person through mere intellectual speculation.
+48. This understanding cannot come to a person by means of mere intellectual speculation.

-This understanding or perception - that is, this act of realization, of grasping - cannot come to a person by mere intellectual speculation, that is, through intellectual inventions, really.
-The type of intellect I am speaking of in this context is that which, not having been wrought by the speech of the Guru, by Bhairavāgama, etc., constantly gropes in the darkness for an answer to the mystery of existence and shamefully fails in the end.
-And not the higher intellect, as has been so specified by the sage Kṣemarāja in his explanation of the twelfth aphorism of the third section of the venerable Śivasūtra-s: 'Dhī' is the intelligence expert or skilled in the awareness of The True Essential Nature.
-Through that higher spiritual intelligence there is siddhi or a realization – that is, a manifestation, a becoming evident – of Sattva , namely, of the subtle internal vibration – parispanda – whose essence is Sphurattā , the sparkling, perfect consciousness of the Self.
+This understanding or apprehension cannot come to a person by means of mere intellectual speculation, i.e. through intellectual invention(s) indeed.
+The type of intellect I am speaking about in this context is the one which, not having been forged by the speech of the Guru, Bhairavāgama, etc., constantly fumbles around in the dark for an answer to the mystery of existence and shamelessly fails in the end, and not the superior intellect as so specified by sage Kṣemarāja in his explanation about the twelfth aphorism of the third section of venerable Śivasūtra-s: 'Dhī is the intelligence proficient in the awareness of the real essential nature; by means of that superior spiritual intelligence, there is siddhi or realization -i.e. manifestation, becoming evident- of Sattva, viz. of the subtle and inner vibration -parispanda- whose essence is Sphurattā -flashing perfect I-consciousness-'.

 Yogyatarkārthe bauddhājñānaṁ vināśayitavyam||49||

-49. For proper reasoning, bauddhājñāna or intellectual ignorance must be dissolved.
+49. To reason adequately, bauddhājñāna or intellectual ignorance must be dissolved.

-To reason properly, that is, to reason appropriately, bauddhājñāna or intellectual ignorance must be dissolved.
-Most people think that they are fit for proper reflection on the Highest Reality, but this is only imagination, for no intellect can understand Paramaśiva without the help of Paramaśiva’s Grace, which appears as the sixty-four nondualistic Bhairavāgama-s such as venerable Mālinīvijaya, Svacchanda, Rudrayāmala, Mṛgendra, Mataṅga, Ucchuṣmabhairava, Svāyambhuva, Ānandabhairava, Naiśvāsa, Netra, etc., accompanied by the auspicious Śivasūtra-s; and there is no doubt about it.
+To reason adequately —i.e. in order to properly reason, bauddhājñāna or intellectual ignorance must be dissolved.
+Most people think that they are the possessors of a fit intellect for correctly reflecting on the Highest Reality, but this is only imagination, as no intellect can understand Paramaśiva without the help of Paramaśiva’s Grace appearing as the sixty-four non-dualistic Bhairavāgama-s such as venerable Mālinīvijaya, Svacchanda, Rudrayāmala, Mṛgendra, Mataṅga, Ucchuṣmabhairava, Svāyambhuva, Ānandabhairava, Naiśvāsa, Netra, etc., accompanied by the auspicious Śivasūtra-s; and there is no doubt about it.

 बौद्धाज्ञानं देहप्राणादावात्ममानित्वम्॥५० ॥